 This is promising to be an exciting event.
 We've received a ton of great paper submissions already ... picking content and putting together a feature-packed agenda will be hard but rewarding.
 But, if you are still sitting on this great idea of yours - you...

-Only one more day for the Java Mobile & Embedded Developer Days call for papers and the submissions thus far promise a very strong conference.
+Tomorrow, October 31, is the final day for call for papers for the Java Mobile & Embedded Developer Days conference.
+The submissions thus far are indicating a very strong conference.

 Jonathan Knudsen is an accomplished technical writer who has published dozens of books and articles on Java and Java ME over the years.
 He is currently working on his latest book "Kicking Butt with MIDP and MSA" which will be a one-stop guide to developing cool and feature-rich applications for the next-generation Java ME devices implementing the Mobile Services Architecture (JSR 248...